selva1632/SamsungSolution/README.md

 # SamsungSolutions
-these are the question that are being asked in samsung competency test
+This includes the solution to popular Samsung Competency test Questions